-21. Please indicate your preference for the following: ☑ Option 1 - Develop and provide data migration software to transfer lifetime dog registrations to the centralised registration system. ☐ Option 2 - Local governments manually enter lifetime dog registrations into the centralised registration system. ☐ Option 3 - Owners re-register their lifetime dog registration on the centralised registration system.
-Please indicate reasons for your preference: 22.
-Are there other options for transferring existing dogs onto the centralised system?
-23. Which of the following would you support to cover the costs of migrating existing data? ☐ an increase in the registration fee ☐ a one-off payment by dog owners □ other □ none Cost should be borne by the State Government - it is their initiative One option is that existing lifetime dog registrations are not transferred to the new system and local government registers would need to be retained for at least a 15 year period following the launch of the centralised system and authorities would have to refer to both the centralised system and individual local government dog registers.
-24. Should lifetime dog registrations be transferred to the new system? □ No □ Unsure Questions - Local Governments 25.
-Please indicate your local government district and the software you currently use for your dog register: a) Local Government district: b) Dog register software: 26.
-Please indicate if the software used for your local government dog register is the same as the software used for your local government's cat register: ☐ Yes □ No □ Unsure 27.
+21.Please indicate your preference for the following: ☑ Option 1 - Develop and provide data migration software to transfer lifetime dog registrations to the centralised registration system. ☐ Option 2 - Local governments manually enter lifetime dog registrations into the centralised registration system. ☐ Option 3 - Owners re-register their lifetime dog registration on the centralised registration system.
+Please indicate reasons for your preference: Once the central system is ready and a data extract schema known and tested, why would all the records not be transferred at a given point in time?
+22. Are there other options for transferring existing dogs onto the centralised system?
+23. Which of the following would you support to cover the costs of migrating existing data? □ an increase in the registration fee □ a one-off payment by dog owners □ other □ name Cost should be barne by the State Covernment, it is their initiative □ none Cost should be borne by the State Government - it is their initiative One option is that existing lifetime dog registrations are not transferred to the new system and local government registers would need to be retained for at least a 15 year period following the launch of the centralised system and authorities would have to refer to both the centralised system and individual local government dog registers.
+24. Should lifetime dog registrations be transferred to the new system? ⊠ Yes □ No □ Unsure Questions - Local Governments

+25. Please indicate your local government district and the software you currently use for your dog register: a) Local Government district: b) Dog register software: 26.
+Please indicate if the software used for your local government dog register is the same as the software used for your local government's cat register: ☐ Yes ☐ No ☐ Unsure 27.
 Have you modified the software you currently use? □ Yes □ No □ Unsure 28.
-Is your local government easily able to identify lifetime dog registrations in your dog register? □ Yes □ No ☐ Unsure 29.
+Is your local government easily able to identify lifetime dog registrations in your dog register? □ Yes □ No □ Unsure 29.
 How many lifetime dog registrations does your local government currently have?
-30. Does your local government have the capacity to extract data from your dog register software and provide the extracted data in an Excel spreadsheet? ☐ Yes
+30. Does your local government have the capacity to extract data from your dog register software and provide the extracted data in an Excel spreadsheet? □ Yes □ No □ Unsure Questions - Dog Owners

-□ No□ Unsure
+31. Wo uld you prefer:

+dog registration fees to increase to cover the cost of transferring dog

+reg istrations to the centralised system;

+a one-off \$5 fee for an automatic transfer of the data; or

+to re-register your own dogs online?

+Noi ne of the above - it should be managed between the State Government

+anc d Local Government .

-Questions - Dog Owners 31.
-Would you prefer: dog registration fees to increase to cover the cost of transferring dog registrations to the centralised system; ☐ a one-off \$5 fee for an automatic transfer of the data; or □ to re-register your own dogs online?
-None of the above - it should be managed between the State Government and Local Government.
-32. If you are a dog owner with an existing lifetime dog registration, would you be willing to re-enter your details in the centralised registration system online? □ Yes □ No ☐ Unsure This is a repeat of option 3 in question 31.
-None of the above - it should be managed between the State Government and Local Government.
+be onli ou are a dog owner with an existing lifetime dog registration, would you willing to re-enter your details in the centralised registration system ine?

+Yes No

+Unsure

+s is a repeat of option 3 in question 31.

+Noi ne of the above - it should be managed between the State Government d Local Government.